devflowinc/ruby-sdk/docs/DatasetApi.md

 > <Dataset> update_dataset(tr_organization, update_dataset_request)

-update_dataset
+Update Dataset

-update_dataset  Update a dataset.
+Update Dataset  Update a dataset.
 The auth'ed user must be an owner of the organization to update a dataset.

 ### Examples